Alkurbi/sap-tech-ex-01/README.md

   string and turned into a vector with TF-IDF + SVD (or, optionally, transformer embeddings).
 - numeric: log(sales_price) and rating, standardized.
 - image: features from the product image using CLIP or ResNet (optional).

-To compare two products, I compute a cosine similarity for each part separately and then take a weighted average of those scores.
-This is called late fusion.
-If a product has no usable image, the image part is dropped and the remaining weights are renormalized, so the product is still scored fairly on the signals it does have.

-For speed, the parts are also concatenated into a single vector and indexed with HNSW.
-A query first pulls a small set of candidates from the index, and then those candidates are re-scored with the weighted late-fusion score.
-This keeps the fast index lookup while still applying the per-query weights and fallback.

 ## Setup